 The problem occurs when you don’t pay attention to the expected delivery date.
 Several times, I’ve assumed the fast times.
 However, there are plenty of merchants who ship items from overseas, which can add considerably to the time.
 The same problem can occur with domestic sellers.

 Use Product Reviews Wisely

 Before buying an item, I like to look at the reviews and questions people post.
-Early on a “lightening deal”, I didn’t do this research and found out the hard way that certain products lacked features.
-I wrongly assumed a robo vacuum was the same height as the 10 year old one I replaced.
+Early on a “lightning deal”, I didn’t do this research and found out the hard way that certain products lacked features.
+I wrongly assumed a robo vacuum was the same height as the 10-year-old one I replaced.
 It wasn’t and the dang thing gets stuck in so many places, I bought Slinkys to go around furniture to deter the device.
 Worse, it didn’t come with virtual wall barriers.
 I was too focused on buying before the time expired.
 And yes, people had mentioned these shortcomings in the comments.

 I should point out that Amazon has a very good return policy.
 They provide a date by which you need to file a product return.
 And, they make the return process simple by providing a QR code on your phone to a shipping partner such as The UPS Store.
 Previously, I would have to print out the return shipping label.

 And while there are some great reviews and videos, not all reviews are equal.
 Sadly, there is a whole industry of people who do fake reviews.
 These reviewers get paid in either product or cash to give favorable reviews.
-This is different than the Amazon Vine program which Amazon runs.
-The flip side is people who negatively rate a product to drive down a competitor’s ratings, but never purchase the product.
+This is different than the Amazon Vine program that Amazon runs.
+The flip side is people who negatively rate a product to drive down a competitor’s ratings but never purchase the product.